 In "9 Lives," a suspect misunderstands Gus's assertion that he and Shawn are "partners."
 When Gus tries to clarify that he means it in a business sense, Shawn interrupts saying they are in a relationship.
 He later admits that he does such things just because it bothers Gus.
 This happened a season before, with Shawn insisting he and Gus really were "lovers in the nighttime".

 Shawn: You're in a safe place, surrounded by men who love you.
 Gus?

 A deleted scene from "Daredevils!" shows that Juliet's workout partner, a tough female cop, may have more than a friendly interest in the junior detective.

 Shawn even jokes around with Juliet about her sexuality in "Feet, Don't Kill Me Now":

 Shawn: Your negativity...is clogging up my psychic signals.
-Do you mind keeping [the incredibly flirty receptionist Tanya] busy while I attempt to unclog them?
+Do you mind keeping Tanya note the incredibly flirty receptionist, played by Danielle Harris busy while I attempt to unclog them?
 Juliet: And how am I supposed to do that?
 Shawn: Gus would turn into Smooth Gus and try to pick her up.
 Juliet: I am not hitting on a girl!
 Shawn: Why, does that scare you?
 Or does that not scare you...?
 And does that scare you?

 In "Shawn 2.0," while Shawn is giving his dad silly reasons not to hire Declan, he includes his "impossibly long eyelashes."